cybertraining-dsc/reu2022/project/fastapi.md

 We have seen such an example in `@app.get("/")` which activates the `root` function when the URL of the server is specified followed by "/"

-You can add other path's and functions.
+You can add other paths and functions.
 Let us assume you add to our initial program the function

 ```python
 @app.get("/temperature")